What is the Significance of Investor Influence?

 The level of investor influence a company holds in an investment transaction determines the method of accounting for said private investment.
 The accounting for the investment varies with the level of control the investor possesses.

 What are the Varying Levels of Control?

 An investor can hold majority ownership or minority interest in a company they own or have invested in.
-If it holds a minority ownership, this control can be further divided into two levels, where the investor either has minority active or minority passive control.
+If it holds a minority interest, this control can be further divided into two levels, where the investor either has minority active or minority passive control.

 #1 Majority ownership

 Majority ownership exists when an investor holds more than 50% of a company’s shares.
 This gives the investor effective control of the company.
 Investments in this company are then accounted for using the consolidation method.
 Note that having exactly 50% of a company’s shares does not necessarily mean effective control for an investor, as another investor holding the other 50% would result in a split.

 A minority active interest exists when the investor holds 20-50% of the company’s shares.
 This gives the investor the ability to influence management decisions, but not to control them entirely.
 Investments of this type are accounted for using the equity method.